 - Industries of cosmetic, beverage or chemical, (part of my sweet-spot)

 If you recall, I am not the best at networking.
-Yet here are over 171 people and numerous companies for me to pursue.
+Yet here are over 171 people and numerous companies for me to consider.
 They are within my sweet-spot, in a career path I’ve chosen and are at a level of VP or higher.

 Over 80% of all jobs are filled via some sort of a referral from an inside source.